cyanogilvie/reuri/README.md

 This package serves a similar purpose to the **uri** module of tcllib, but is much faster.
-Where splitting a typical http url using the tcllib module might take half a millisecond typically, parsing and extracting a part with this package would typically be 100 times faster, which matters if hundreds of URLs have to be manipulated in the time budget of serving a hit on a website.
+Where splitting a typical http url using the tcllib module might take half a millisecond typically, parsing and extracting a part with this package is on the order of 100 times faster, which matters if hundreds of URLs have to be manipulated in the time budget of serving a hit on a website.

+While this package is in the 0 major version series this API is not stable and will change in backwards-incompatible ways.
+Starting with a 1 series release the API will preserve backwards compatibility within a major version number sequence. <span style="color:red;">**USING THE 0 SERIES VERSIONS IN PRODUCTION CODE IS NOT RECOMMENDED.**</span>

 # COMMANDS